orhss/profiling-cli/README.md

 2. Identifies which Python files have changed in the PR
 3. Extracts the specific functions that have been modified
 4. Runs the profiling tool on those functions
-5. Results are processed by the profiling-cli tool and added to the PR
+5. Results are processed by the profiling-cli tool and added to the PR as comments, highlighting potential optimizations

-## Requirements

-- Python 3.10
-- pytest
-- line_profiler
-- Memray
-- Anthropic API access
-- GitHub Personal Access Token (for interactive PR creation)
+## Model Context Protocol (MCP) Integration

+The tool leverages GitHub's Model Context Protocol to provide the AI with:

+1. Access to the GitHub repository context
+2. Ability to read and write files
+3. Capability to create branches, commits, and pull requests
+4. Understanding of repository structure and history

+This integration enables the AI to make informed suggestions based on your specific codebase and project structure, and to implement those suggestions directly via GitHub PRs when requested.

-- Docker
+## Docker Usage

+Docker is required for running the MCP server, which provides the AI with GitHub integration capabilities.
+The tool automatically manages the Docker container for you.
+No additional Docker configuration is required from the user beyond having Docker installed and running on the system.

 ## Contributing

 This is an experimental project, but suggestions and improvements are welcome.
 Please feel free to open issues or submit pull requests.

 ## License